 Stop the Debt Trap

-Payday lenders have begun pushing financially vulnerable consumers into a larger unregulated loan product that comes with interest rates of 100% to 225%.
+Over the past decade, payday lenders have pushed financially vulnerable consumers into a larger unregulated loan product that comes with interest rates of 100% to 225%.
 Far too often, these unaffordable interest rates cause borrowers to default on their loans, which destroys their credit and can lead to bank account closures, wage garnishments, and vehicle repossessions.
 Loans should be designed to help Californians manage their budgets and improve their financial well-being, but instead some lenders rely on these high-cost loans to extract exorbitant fees until a borrower can no longer stay afloat.